Contemporary Townhouse Gut Reno in Atlantic Beach, NY

 A waterfront townhouse, originally built in 1980, posed unforeseen structural challenges.
 Paula McDonald transformed it from a dark and dreary ’80s structure into a contemporary sanctuary that offers expansive ocean views.

-Permits were required for foundation structural repair, overall construction, construction structural modifications, plumbing, electrical, and generator.
+Permits were required for foundation structural repair, overall construction, structural modifications, plumbing, electrical, and a generator.

 Project Overview